Details of sweeping effort to counter China emerge in U.S. Senate

 The Senate Commerce Committee will hold a hearing on April 14 on its bipartisan measure, the “Endless Frontier Act,” to bolster the U.S. semiconductor industry.

-Reporting by David Brunnstrom and Patricia Zengerle; Editing by Toby Chopra, Jonathan Oatis, David Gregorio and Andrea Ricci
+Reporting by David Brunnstrom and Patricia Zengerle; Editing by Jonathan Oatis, David Gregorio, Andrea Ricci and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.